 Grace Oberhofer is Tacoma, WA native and a Tufts graduate (B.A.
 Music, summa cum laude) who currently lives in Brooklyn, where she works as a composer, performer, sound designer, and music director.
 Recent collaborations include assistant music direction with the Adirondack Theater Festival, administrative assistance with PROTOTYPE festival at HERE Arts, and sound design with Gloucester Stage Company, Two-By-For Productions, Fresh Ground Pepper and Tufts University.
 Current compositional projects include a choral play, ICONS/IDOLS, recently presented at the 2016 New Ohio Ice Factory Festival, Caroline Angell’s After I Was Free,, and a A Doll’s House: A New Opera.
 Grace is also a current member of the BMI Musical Theater Workshop. www.soundcloud.com/graceoberhofer

-Colette Robert is a Los Angeles native living and working in New York.
-She likes new plays, old plays, and diversity on stage.
-Recent directing credits include: THE MOUNTAINTOP (Chester Theatre Company), ICONS/IDOLS (The New Ohio/Ice Factory Festival), HOTTENTOTTED (Ars Nova/ANT Fest), FLOPS FAILURES, AND FIASCOS (The Civilians/Let Me Ascertain You), SOMETHING LIKE LONELINESS (Ensemble Studio Theatre), and WHEN LAST WE FLEW (Diversionary Theatre and FringeNYC, GLAAD Media Award).
-Colette is a member of Ensemble Studio Theatre and co-facillitator of the New Georges Jam.
-Alumnus of Lincoln Center Directors Lab, Mabou Mines Resident Artist Program, and The Civilians R&D Group.
-Colette was a 2015-2016 Audrey Resident at New Georges and the Public Theater's 2009 Van Lier Directing Fellow.
-She has developed new work with EST/Youngblood, Atlantic Theatre Company, The Old Vic, May-Yi, Naked Angels, Vineyard Arts Project, Classical Theatre of Harlem, Labyrinth Theatre Company, and the Sundance Theatre Lab.
-M.A.
-RADA and King's College, London, B.A., Yale University. www.coletterobert.com
+Colette Robert is a Los Angeles native currently living and working in New York.
+Recent directing credits include: BIG LOVE (Sarah Lawrence College), HOW MY GRANDPARENTS FELL IN LOVE (EST, NYT Critic's Pick), WHAT EVERY GIRL SHOULD KNOW (NYU), HOTTENTOTTED (The Tank, ANT Fest), THE MOUNTAINTOP (Chester Theatre Company), ICONS/IDOLS (Ice Factory), FLOPS, FAILURES, AND FIASCOS (The Civilians), and WHEN LAST WE FLEW (Diversionary Theatre and FringeNYC, GLAAD Media Award).
+As a playwright, her play THE HARRIET HOLLAND SOCIAL CLUB PRESENTS THE 84TH ANNUAL STAR-BURST COTILLION IN THE GRAND BALLROOM OF THE RENAISSANCE HOTEL was developed with Fuller Road, New Georges, and Mabou Mines.
+Colette is a member of Ensemble Studio Theatre, a co-facilitator of the New Georges Jam, and The Drama League's 2018 Beatrice Terry Director in Residence.
+Alumnus of the Mabou Mines Resident Artist Program, Lincoln Center Directors Lab and The Civilians R&D Group.
+Colette was previously an Audrey Resident at New Georges and a Van Lier Directing Fellow at The Public.
+She has developed new work with EST/Youngblood, the Atlantic, The Old Vic, Ma-Yi, Vineyard Arts Project, NYTW, Classical Theatre of Harlem, Labyrinth Theatre Company, and the Sundance Theatre Lab.
+M.A., RADA and King’s College, London.
+B.A., Yale University. www.coletterobert.com

 Latest News & Updates